How Much Money Do You Need to Buy a House?

 The exact amount varies by lender, loan type, state, and property.
 A buyer in one market may pay significantly different title or transfer costs than a buyer in another.
 That is why it is better to think in ranges early, then replace those estimates with lender-specific numbers once you have a Loan Estimate in hand.

 A practical rule of thumb used in consumer guidance is that closing costs often fall in the range of about 2% to 5% of the home purchase price, not including the down payment.
 That range is not a guarantee, but it is a useful planning tool when you are still deciding what price range is realistic.
+A fuller breakdown of the line items is in How Mortgage Closing Costs Work and How to Lower Them, and the closing cost calculator can help you test a few scenarios quickly.

 Home Price2% Closing Costs3% Closing Costs5% Closing Costs